-Again, it’s the frequency of recall and attempts to recall that improve your memory.
-Not just being familiar, not reading it and saying “yeah I know this”—but recall and attempts to recall.
+Once again, it’s the frequency of recall and attempts to recall that thing that improve your memory of that thing.
 It’s OK to not remember the first few times.

-So you can ask yourself: “What’s needed for organizational standing?”
+So you can ask yourself, “What’s needed for organizational standing?”
 Try to recite the answer.
 Don’t know it?
-Look at it.
+Do your best.
+Then look it up.
 Keep testing yourself until you get it.
 You will have trouble with some rules.
 Don’t stop testing yourself when you’re merely familiar with what you see.
 Test yourself again in a few hours, the next day, in a few days.
 The more you do it, the better you retain it.

-(Feel free to skip to #4 below if you want to focus on bigger results.
-We’re going into tactical territory with what should happen in theory, but any excuse to take breaks is a good idea, right?)
+(Feel free to skip to #5 below if you want to focus on bigger results.
+We’re going into tactical territory…)

 And “[d]uring downtime, the brain also concerns itself with more mundane but equally important duties. . . . the brain consolidates recently accumulated data, memorizing the most salient information, and essentially rehearses recently learned skills, etching them into its tissue.”